Asylum2032/foresightinteractive/pages/home.md

 </p>
 {% endraw %}

 To develop coherent and useful alternative future scenarios, first [key factors](factors/hub) that are external to the European Union and influencing the development of international protection and asylum-related migration were identified.
 Here the term factor refers to trends, emerging issues and novel developments that drive change in international protection.
+Based on the key factors, four unique and viable **future scenarios** were refined.

 {% include feature_row id="scenario_hub" type="right" %}

-An expert-based **Delphi survey** helped gather quantitative and qualitative expert feedback into the likelihood and anticipated time-horizon for critical aspects of each scenario.
+An expert-based [Delphi survey](about) helped gather quantitative and qualitative expert feedback into the likelihood and anticipated time-horizon for critical aspects of each scenario.
-Eventually, **critical challenges** present across the scenarios were identified.
+Eventually, [critical challenges](challenges/hub) present across the scenarios were identified.
 The purpose of outlining critical challenges is to help organisations to prioritise and build preparedness and resilience while preparing for a wide spectrum of possible futures.
 Read more about the process of scenario development under the section [About](about).